One of the most developed countries globally, Japan is known for its innovative and advanced technologies.

 - Black cats are considered good luck charms in Japan.
 Having your path crossed by a black cat in Japan is a good omen.

 - Ohaguro is a tradition of blackening the teeth, especially by the women.
 Teeth are painted using plant and iron-based inks.
-Blackening of teeth is gone out of fashion and has little occurrence in modern Japan.
+Blackening of teeth has gone out of fashion and has little occurrence in modern Japan.

 - The Chrysanthemum flower is of significance for the Japanese.
 Flower shows are regularly organized to display the various varieties of the flower.
 A sketch of the flower is also the official seal of the emperor and the imperial family.

 - Did you know, you are not allowed at an Onsen with tattoos?
 Tattoos in Japan are seen as a symbol of the members of the Yakuza, which is the Japanese mafia.
 Onsen owners prohibit tattoos to refrain from mixing with the mafia.
-Several bath houses do allow tattoos if the person is a foreigner, a tourist for instance.
+Several bathhouses do allow tattoos if the person is a foreigner, a tourist for instance.

-- The Tale of Genji is a 12th century novel from Japan written by the noblewoman Murasaki Shikibu.
-It is considered to be the world’s first ever novel.
+- The Tale of Genji is a 12th-century novel from Japan written by the noblewoman Murasaki Shikibu.
+It is considered to be the world’s first-ever novel.

 - Haiku is a form of poetry from Japan that contains only three lines.
 It is considered the shortest form of poetry.